 Why Limb Loss and Limb Difference Awareness Month Matters

-April is more than just the start of spring — it's a time to recognize a community that often goes unseen: those living with limb loss and limb difference.
+April is more than just the start of spring.
+It's a time to recognize a community that often goes unseen: those living with limb loss and limb difference.
 For millions of people around the world, including myself, this month is not about pity or limitations.
 It's about visibility, education, and empowerment.

 What's the difference?